engr-rudn/programming-technologies/_episodes/25-inheritance.md

 objectives:
 - "Be able to use inheritance to construct parent-child relationships between classes"
 - "Be able to override methods on child classes, and refer back to the parent class's implementations"
+- "<a href='https://pfur-my.sharepoint.com/:v:/g/personal/teklay_ty_pfur_ru/ERw5Fw8Kg1JIkcBW-grYVpoBLeA_cNH5aUcqbcE1JIvwqQ?e=3wpZXb' target='_blank'> View Lecture Video</a>"

 keypoints:
 - "Adding a class in parentheses after a class definition indicates that the new class is a subclass of the bracketed class (parent class)."